blakewilsonquantinuum/lambeq-public/README.md

 ## License

 Distributed under the Apache 2.0 license.
-See `LICENSE.md` for more details.
+See `LICENSE` for more details.

 ## Citation